kwebio/kweb-docs/intro.rst

 client which connects back to the web server via a WebSocket.
 The client then waits and listens for instructions from the server.

+To minimize latency, Kweb can "preload" instructions to the browser to modify the DOM instantly in response to browser events, perhaps to disable a button or temporarily display a "spinner".

+Kweb is designed to be efficient.
+All operations are handled asynchronously, thread and memory usage are minimized.
+Kweb runs on the JVM, which is 5-10 times [faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/javascript.html) than Node.js.

 Features
 --------
 * A single unified codebase for your webapp